-When a lane closure is necessary, provide an allowable lane closure period of at least eight hours.
-Allowable lane closure periods less than eight hours require approval by the State Roadway Design Engineer.
+When a lane closure is necessary, provide an allowable lane closure period of at least one eight-hour period.
+Approval by the State Roadway Design Engineer is required when at least one eight-hour-period cannot be provided.

 A lane closure in excess of one work day on interstate and freeway facilities is prohibited where only two traveled lanes in one direction exist.
 If a lane closure in excess of one work day on interstate and freeway facilities is unavoidable, provide sufficient documentation to justify approval by the District Secretary.